FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 DIY Paracord Bracelet: If you have the time and interest, you can easily put together your own Paracord Survival Bracelet.
 Check out this kit which will make it easy.

 Kershaw OSO Sweet Knife: You are going to need a knife to cut your paracord while out in the field.
 This “oh so sweet” knife is solidly built, stainless steel knife that comes razor sharp right out of the package.
-It will pretty much cut through anything the price is amazing at about $23.
+It will pretty much cut through anything.

 Adventures in Paracord Black and White: Survival Bracelets, Watches, Key chains and More: If you prefer a printed book rather than an eBook, this is a good choice.
 The projects in this book are all fairly easy to do and fun too.
 Here is a hint: old backpacks and laptop/camera cases are great places to scrounge side-release buckles and other metal findings that you can use when creating your paracord items.